 Site #5: This site is situated in the woods, beyond the pond and across the ravine, and overlooks a small creek.
 It is completely shaded when the trees have their leaves.
 Good hammock trees!
 It is not possible to drive to this site, as you will have to cross a small creek/ravine by a narrow bridge and continue down a short trail through the woods (about 100m from the unloading area... wheelbarrow available upon request).
 It's a little bit more work to get to this site, but it offers good shade, a picnic table and a small fire ring.
 It is a short walk (2-3 min) to the pond, communal fire pit and privy.

 The HIGHLANDS NATURE SANCTUARY (7 miles away), previously called "7 Caves" is highly recommended for some beautiful hiking.
 There is a small museum (The Appalachian Forest Museum) at the main trailhead by the parking area... the folks there can direct you to a couple of other great trails nearby if you're interested in further hiking.
 NOTE: Most of the trails within the sanctuary are not open to dogs, however, there are a couple of dog-friendly trails (inquire at the museum).
-Museum is closed for the winter (Nov-March). **Highly recommend the Barrett's Rim Trail (2.5 mile loop), which is accessible during pandemic.
+Museum is closed for the winter (Nov-March). **Highly recommend the Barrett's Rim Trail (2.5 mile loop) and the Kamelands Trail, which are both accessible during the pandemic.

 In the teeny town of BAINBRIDGE (10-15min away): There are some nice ANTIQUE/PRIMITIVE SHOPS... in particular, the Ancient Valley Mercantile... they have local gifts, gourmet coffees and local honey.
-The Paxton Restaurant has good home cooked meals and a variety of pies for dessert.
-Mystical Retreat cheesecake (only open on weekends) is another good spot for a sweet treat... or grab an ice cream at the Dairy Queen before strolling the primitive shops.
+The Paxton Restaurant has good home cooked meals and a variety of pies and cheesecakes for dessert...or grab an ice cream at the Dairy Queen before strolling the primitive shops.

-PAINT CREEK STATE PARK: (3 miles away) There are some hiking trails (dog-friendly), mountain bike trails, a disc golf course, boat ramp (if you have kayaks, you can paddle around on the lake), and a camp store that has hand-dipped ice cream.
-There is also a beach, which is good for picnicking and swimming, located at the southern entrance, off of SR 50.
+PAINT CREEK LAKE STATE PARK: (2 miles away) There are dog-friendly hiking trails (the little pond trail is a personal favorite), mountain bike trails, a 21-hole disc golf course, boat ramp (if you have kayaks, you can paddle around on the lake), and a camp store that has ice and hand-dipped ice cream.
+There is also a BEACH, which is good for picnicking and swimming, located at the southern entrance, off of SR 50.

-GREENFIELD: This town is closer (5 miles) and larger than Bainbridge.
+GREENFIELD: This town is closer (5 miles) and larger than Bainbridge and good for getting supplies.
 There are some restaurants, bars and supermarkets (Community Markets, at the further end of town, is recommended over the Save-a-Lot)...
 The Pot Belly Pig would be my restaurant of choice if you decide to eat out.
-Big City Pizza is pretty good for take-out, too!
+Big City Pizza is my recommendation for pick-up.

 SERPENT MOUND (about 30 miles away, Peebles, OH) is an internationally known National Historic Landmark built by the ancient American Indian cultures of Ohio.
 It is an effigy mound representing a snake with a curled tail.
 Nearby are three burial mounds—two created by the Adena culture (800 B.C.–A.D.
 100), and one by the Fort Ancient culture (A.D.
 1000–1650).
 A must see!